Raleigh, NC, Schools with Fashion Design Programs

 North Carolina State University (NCSU) at Raleigh

 NCSU has been in existence since 1887 and is the state's largest 4-year university.
 The College of Textiles, which includes the Department of Textile and Apparel Technology and Management (TATM), offers two degree programs related to fashion design.
 The College of Textiles, in conjunction with the College of Design, offers a double major related to fashion design and technology.
-Fashion and textile students can also study abroad at schools in Copenhagen, Panama or Shanghai or participate in an annual, weeklong fashion show.
+Fashion and textile students can also study abroad at schools in Italy, India or France participate in an annual, weeklong fashion show.

 BS in Fashion and Textile Design (concentration in fashion or textile design)